tatianegercina/FinTech/01-Lesson-Plans/05-APIs/Supplemental/IEXFinance_Env_Setup_Guide.md

 ### Troubleshooting

-It can be frustrating when packages do not install correctly.
-Use the below approaches to troubleshoot installation issues and get your machine learning libraries up and running!
+It can be frustrating when packages do not install correctly, therefore use the below approaches to troubleshoot any installation issues.

 **Update Conda Environment**